capejs/capejs/content/api/index.md

 You need to define a class extending it in order to create a web widget using Cape.JS.
 At least, instances of this class must have a method called `render`, which defines how the component should be rendered in HTML.

+`Cape.Partial` is a class for _partial_ components, namely the components that are include into another component.
+Partial components can not be mounted as a web widget directly.

 `Cape.MarkupBuilder` is a class whose instances build *virtual dom trees.*
 Usually you don't instantiate markup builders by yourself.